dancercasey/getlexaicoin/README.md

      The other spoof wallet containing 1,000,000 LEX remains inactive, and we are watching them.

 ---

+REGARDING LEX OUTLAYS
+     There will be zero outlays of LEX to family members or friends, or any other entity.
+We don't want anybody pumping and dumping LEX for their own benefit, and will do exerything we can to contain those actions.
+     Outlays of lex will originate from LEX Distributer wallet in accordance with current pricing, and never in any amount that would affect value.
+LEX has 50 Billion Tokens, that doesnt mean they will all be issued to the public.
+LEX will be contained for the benefit of all.

+---

 Oct 15, 2025 — LEX rating vanished across platforms.
 No TOML changes.
 StellarTerm failed to sync directory.js.
 Lobstr Known status not granted despite $200 submission.
 Multiple emails unanswered.
 Optics sabotage suspected.
 Escalation initiated.
 Oct 15, 2025 — LEX directory.js PR submitted Oct 1, 2025.
 No merge, no feedback.
 Asset remains unsearchable.
 Rating vanished.
 Optics sabotage suspected.
 Escalation initiated.